cachpachios/container-infra/README.md

 Each folder contains a separate component of the project.
 The components are:

 - **nodemanager**: The main service that manages the lifecycle of microVMs and configures devices, disks, and the virtualized networking etc. Runs as a gRPC service and invokes a jailed firecracker process.
-- **nodeagent**: The init system that runs inside each microVM.
+- **nodeagent**: The handcrafted linux "distrubution" with a minimalistic init system that runs inside each microVM.
 Responsible for fetching the container layers, setting up the environment and executing the container.
 - **nodecli**: A debug command line utility for interacting with the nodemanager service over gRPC.
 - **proto**: The protobuf definitions for the nodemanager gRPC service.